Ice age: Recent glacial and interglacial phases

-The current geological period, the Quaternary, which began about 2.6 million years ago and extends into the present, is marked by warm and cold episodes, cold phases called glacials (Quaternary ice age) lasting about 100,000 years, and which are then interrupted by the warmer interglacials which lasted about 10,000–15,000 years.
+The current geological period, the Quaternary, which began about 2.6 million years ago and extends into the present, is marked by warm and cold episodes, cold phases called glacials (Quaternary ice age) lasting about 100,000 years, and warm phases called interglacials lasting 10,000–15,000 years.
 The last cold episode of the Last Glacial Period ended about 10,000 years ago.
 Earth is currently in an interglacial period of the Quaternary, called the Holocene.

 Glacial stages in North America

-The major glacial stages of the current ice age in North America are the Illinoian, Eemian and Wisconsin glaciation.
+The major glacial stages of the current ice age in North America are the Illinoian, Eemian, and Wisconsin glaciation.
 The use of the Nebraskan, Afton, Kansan, and Yarmouthian stages to subdivide the ice age in North America has been discontinued by Quaternary geologists and geomorphologists.
 These stages have all been merged into the Pre-Illinoian in the 1980s.

 During the most recent North American glaciation, during the latter part of the Last Glacial Maximum (26,000 to 13,300 years ago), ice sheets extended to about 45th parallel north.
 These sheets were 3 to 4 km thick.

 This Wisconsin glaciation left widespread impacts on the North American landscape.
 The Great Lakes and the Finger Lakes were carved by ice deepening old valleys.
 Most of the lakes in Minnesota and Wisconsin were gouged out by glaciers and later filled with glacial meltwaters.
 The old Teays River drainage system was radically altered and largely reshaped into the Ohio River drainage system.
 Other rivers were dammed and diverted to new channels, such as Niagara Falls, which formed a dramatic waterfall and gorge, when the waterflow encountered a limestone escarpment.
 Another similar waterfall, at the present Clark Reservation State Park near Syracuse, New York, is now dry.

 The area from Long Island to Nantucket, Massachusetts was formed from glacial till, and the plethora of lakes on the Canadian Shield in northern Canada can be almost entirely attributed to the action of the ice.
 As the ice retreated and the rock dust dried, winds carried the material hundreds of miles, forming beds of loess many dozens of feet thick in the Missouri Valley.
 Post-glacial rebound continues to reshape the Great Lakes and other areas formerly under the weight of the ice sheets.

 The Driftless Area, a portion of western and southwestern Wisconsin along with parts of adjacent Minnesota, Iowa, and Illinois, was not covered by glaciers.